Skip to main content

 Rural healthcare facilities can employ various strategies to ease healthcare workforce shortages and improve care.
 For instance, they can use technology, such as telehealth, to fill gaps in care caused by shortages.
 In addition, facilities can use interprofessional care teams to provide more efficient and high-quality care and can participate in educating rural healthcare professionals through offering clinical training experiences.

 Redesigning practice and processes to allow professionals to work at the top of their license and skill set can also lessen the effects of shortages.
-Facilities can provide workers with opportunities to learn new skills and encourage them to pursue career advancement through apprenticeships and other educational opportunities.
+Facilities could provide opportunities for workers to learn new skills and encourage them to pursue career advancement through apprenticeships and other educational opportunities.

-For ideas on recruiting and retaining healthcare professionals, see RHIhub's Recruitment and Retention for Rural Health Facilities guide.
+For ideas on recruiting and retaining healthcare professionals, see the Recruitment and Retention for Rural Health Facilities guide.

 How do international medical graduates help fill rural physician workforce gaps?